Developmental Services Worker

 Helping people to fill valued social roles as a part of society, teaching and the provision of personal support are among some of the skills you develop.
 These skills are applied through in-class hands-on practice as well as field placement opportunities.

-Once you complete the Developmental Services Worker program, you will support individuals of all ages who have intellectual or developmental disabilities.
+Once you complete the Developmental Services Worker program at Centennial College, you will support individuals of all ages who have intellectual or developmental disabilities.
 Support can be provided to individuals in their homes, at work, in schools and to their families.
 Your goal as a Developmental Services Worker will be to enhance the capacity of people with intellectual or developmental disabilities to function in all aspects of community living and to support their full inclusion in all aspects of society.

 “A good opportunity to be a member of the research team to conduct research for reputed institutions like University of Toronto and Centennial College.
 Gained a lot a new knowledge and hands-on experience in conducting research.
 Learned sampling techniques and different data analysis methods.”